The spatial evolution of economic activities and the emergence of cities: Introduction

 \section{Introduction}

-This paper proposes a micro-foundation of the emergence of spatial agglomerations (cities) in an economy where individual mobility is driven by differential utilities over a continuos space, there exist spatial spillovers in production and consumption, and space is not uniform for the presence of exogenous and endogenous amenities, i.e. potential markets/economic potentials, infrastructures, and facilities mainly determined, in turn, by population and economic density \citep{papageorgiou1983agglomeration,krugman1991increasing,GABAIX20042341, allen2014trade, desmet2018geography}.
+This paper proposes a micro-foundation for the emergence of spatial agglomerations (cities) in an economy where individual mobility is driven by differential utility over a continuous space.
+The model incorporates spatial spillovers in both production and consumption.
+Space is heterogeneous due to the presence of exogenous and endogenous amenities—such as potential markets, infrastructures, and facilities—which are primarily shaped by population and economic density.

-To illustrate the aim of our analysis consider Figure \ref{fig:countryMapsNightlights}, which reports the spatial distribution of the intensity of nightlights for three of the main European countries.\footnote{Nightlights are taken from VIIRS 2.1 database (\url{https://eogdata.mines.edu/products/vnl/}), which provides the average intensity of nightlight for cells of 500 x 500 meters.}
+To illustrate the aim of our analysis, consider Figure \ref{fig:CountryMapsNightlights}, which shows the spatial distribution of nightlight intensity for three of the most important European countries.\footnote{Nightlights are taken from the VIIRS 2.1 database (\url{https://eogdata.mines.edu/products/vnl/}), which provides the average nightlight intensity for cells of 500 x 500 metres.}